NLnetLabs/dnssec-ceremony-doc/CEREMONY.md

 Explanation: There may be a plethora of reasons why a scheduled key ceremony may have to be moved in time.
 Plan for this in advance by ensuring that your key ceremonies take place well before the newly generated materials are needed in production, and always allow for a grace period of several slots.

 ***TG8*** *- plan for ZSK key compromise.*
-Explanation: While a compromise of an offline KSK is extremely unlikely, your ZSK will likely be online in operation, and as such vulnerable to potential compromise.
+Explanation: While a compromise of an offline KSK is extremely unlikely, your ZSK will likely be online in operation, and as such may be more vulnerable to potential compromise.
 Even though you should take adequate security measures to limit the likelihood of a ZSK compromise, we nevertheless also recommend that you plan for it happening anyway.
 To migitate the impact, we recommend keeping any material that "blesses" the ZSK separate from your operational system.
 In practice, this means keeping the set of signed ```DNSKEY``` RRsets for the current planning period on a separate system, and to only feed in new ```DNSKEY``` RRsets to your signer when needed.
 A compromise of the signer system will then not automatically result in a compromise for the whole operating period of that ZSK.
 In essence, what this means is that you should also treat the set of pre-signed ```DNSKEY``` RRsets as sensitive information.
 We realise that current signer implementations may not support this, so this is an optional recommendation and a call to all signer implementers that (intend to) support offline KSK scenarios to support this type of functionality.

 ***TG9*** *- plan for an emergency ceremony.*
 Explanation: While you would typically not deviate from your planned rollover and accompanying ceremony schedule, there may be reasons for an emergency ceremony.
-A ZSK compromise is one reason for such an emergency ceremony, but, e.g., the catastrophic failure of a signer system can also means new key material is needed urgently.
+A ZSK compromise is one reason for such an emergency ceremony, but, e.g., the catastrophic failure of a signer system can also mean new key material is needed urgently.
 We recommend that you plan for such an emergency ceremony, taking into consideration which actors need to be present, how the emergency materials can be taken into production and how such an emergency affects the regular ceremony and rollover schedule.

 #### ZSK Keyset Signing Ceremony